ankit-rathi/Designing-Decision-Systems/chapters/15_Experimentation_Systems.md

 * Continuous experimentation allows companies to refine products, strategies, and algorithms through incremental improvements.
 * Over time, experimentation becomes a core capability that strengthens the organization’s ability to learn from real-world interactions.

-The next chapter explores how experimentation integrates with learning and deployment processes to create **adaptive intelligence systems that evolve continuously through validated improvements**.
+**Transition to the Next Chapter**

+Experimentation allows organizations to validate ideas through evidence gathered from real-world interactions.
+But running experiments and analyzing their results requires reliable access to large volumes of data.
+The next chapter explores the data platforms that provide the infrastructure supporting modern data and intelligence systems.

 ---